Bad sleep habits can make your child tired and moody. They could also point to a serious medical issue.

 Apparent Life-Threatening Events (Near-Miss SIDS)

-Narcolepsy causes people to have overwhelming daytime sleepiness.
-Narcolepsy can begin before the age of 10 or as late as the age of 50, but gradual onset between 15 and 35 years is typical.
+Narcolepsy causes overwhelming daytime sleepiness.
+It can begin before the age of 10 or as late as the age of 50.
+In a typical child, the condition develops gradually between the ages of 15 and 35.

 Sleepwalking and Related Symptoms